 The individual who funds the trust is the Donor.
 The individual who benefits from the trust is the Beneficiary.
 The individual who oversees the trust is the Trustee.

-- identify what the anticipated needs will be
+- Identify what your child’s anticipated needs will be.

 - Assess what steps you can realistically take to provide what is necessary in light of your other financial requirements and goals.

 This information is not intended to be a substitute for specific individualized tax or legal advice.
 We suggest that you discuss your specific situation with a qualified tax or legal advisor.

 Financial planning and investment advice offered through Affinia Financial Group, LLC, a registered investment advisor.
 Securities offered through LPL Financial, Member FINRA/SIPC.
 Affinia Financial Group and LPL Financial are separate entities.